cslarsen/arv/README.rst

 If you set the environment variable ``ARV_DEBUG``, it will build with full warnings and debug symbols.

-You can also intall it locally through ``setup.py``.
+You can also install it locally through ``setup.py``.
 The following builds and tests, but does not install, arv:

 .. code:: bash